Local filesystem

 SFTPGo allow to restrict users to a specified directory on local filesystem, their "Home Dir".

 To add a mapping for a directory outside the Home Dir you have to create a virtual folder, symbolic links outside the home directory are not allowed.
+Renaming between the home directory and a virtual folder, or between two virtual folders, is performed as a copy followed by a delete even when both are on local storage, see Virtual folders for the details.

 For environments with strict isolation requirements, provision each user from an empty directory that contains no symbolic links; symbolic-link creation is disabled by default.
-See the confinement note in Symbolic links and permissions for the reasoning.
+A link cannot escape the home directory, but as described above it can cross areas of the same tree governed by different per-directory permissions.

-ℹ Hard links are not symbolic links: a client cannot create one through SFTPGo, and because a hard link is a second name for the same file rather than a pointer to a path, there is nothing for SFTPGo to resolve or confine.
+Hard links are not symbolic links: a client cannot create one through SFTPGo, and because a hard link is a second name for the same file rather than a pointer to a path, there is nothing for SFTPGo to resolve or confine.
 A hard link created directly on the filesystem inside a user's home exposes the linked file's contents under the home's permissions, regardless of the per-directory permissions configured for the file's original location.
 Do not create hard links inside a user's home that reference files you restrict elsewhere.